nwjs/node/BUILDING.md

 * Xcode Command Line Tools >= 11 for macOS
 * Python 3.6, 3.7, 3.8, 3.9, or 3.10 (see note above)
+  * For test coverage, your Python installation must include pip.

 macOS users can install the `Xcode Command Line Tools` by running `xcode-select --install`.
 Alternatively, if you already have the full Xcode